 SVG employs "painters model" to render a target graphical object on canvas by conducting successive operations.
-Simply put, a graphical element is initially painted onto a temporary canvas, applied with all filtering and painting operations including clipping, masking and object opacity (alpha channel) before being merged into the background as a whole onto the output device.
+For simple put, a graphical element is initially painted onto a temporary canvas, applied with all filtering and painting operations including clipping, masking and object opacity (alpha channel) before being merged into the background as a whole onto the output device.

 There're several issues that complicate SVG rendering process.
-First, there may be many coordinate systems and transformations between canvas (viewport) space and user space; local (current node) and global (root node) coordinates within the user space.
+First, coordinate system and transformation between canvas (viewport) space and user space; local (current node) and global (root node) coordinates within the user space.
 Second, three types of fundamental SVG graphical contents, which embraces shape, text, and raster image, are rendered differently.
 Third, graphical elements are commonly grouped and nested.
-SVG imposes implicit drawing order (with first parsed element getting "painted" first on bottom of rendering stack) in absence of a z-order attribute in SVG 1.0 specification.
-Of course, graphics rendering consists of many algorithmic, technical, and optimization details that beyond what is covered here.
+SVG imposes implicit drawing order (with first parsed element getting "painted" first on bottom of rendering stack) in absence of z-order attributed in SVG 1.0 specification.
+Of course, graphics rendering consists of many algorithmic, technical, and optimization details that beyond what covers here.